monarchs-ice/monarchs/README.md

 It is still recommended to clone the repository and install with `pip install -e .` if you are intending to make changes to the model source code.

-## Installing dependencies
+## Installing optional dependencies
-I recommend setting up a new virtual environment and using it for MONARCHS only, to avoid dependency issues.

-The simplest way to install the MONARCHS dependencies is doing
+The simplest way to install the extra MONARCHS dependencies from an existing build is doing

-`pip install -r requirements.txt`
+`python -m pip install -r requirements.txt`

-Alternatively, you can install MONARCHS with its dependencies using
+Alternatively, you can install MONARCHS from scratch with all optional dependencies using

-`pip install -e .[mpi, numba]`
+`python -m pip install -e .[mpi,numba]`

 Some systems may be incompatible with certain libraries.
 For example. the install will fail on ```NumbaMinpack``` if you don't have a Fortran/C++ compiler.